 If I had a pound for every artist or band that believed quality music would eventually be rewarded with exposure and a massive fanbase I probably wouldn’t need to work a day in my life again.
 Through my studio and in my role as record label owner, manager, and producer, I have seen a large range of talented people make their start in this industry.
 Unfortunately, I have seen quite a few give up when the realisation hits of the work needed to even get their friends to share their page on Facebook.
 Despite what you may have read about your favorite artist, they didn’t appear out of nowhere and they didn’t suddenly get discovered on youtube because THAT video was so awesome.

 They all will have done one thing.
-They kept performing, auditioning, networking, uploading, sharing and writing even when no one was listening because they believed in themselves and no one was going to deter them.
+They kept performing, auditioning, networking, uploading, sharing and writing even when no one was listening because they believed in themselves and no one was going to deter them, it’s not like they have a magic squishy that changes the voice, right?
 I remember sitting in an industry meet hearing Tony Platt (producer for Bob Marley, AC/DC, Motorhead, etc.) explain that to make it in this industry it takes a huge amount of ego sprinkled with realism.
 If on some level you don’t believe that you’re awesome and everyone should listen to you then what is driving you to get up on stage?

 You absolutely should think your music is awesome.
 You are the first investor in your career and anything but unwavering faith will let it be a hobby at best.
 These days, the cards are stacked against you with radio play being less influential than it used to be, majors taking even fewer risks, venues having an abundance of bands to book so finding good paying gigs are hard to find, and year on year only between 1% and 1.5% of albums released sell more than 10,000.
 So when I am asked what should a band do when starting out, my reply is always this – manage your expectations before you do anything else.
 If you don’t keep a level head and manage those expectations, you will either find yourself being carried away by the hype of small victories or disillusioned when your first bunch of gigs or your first release doesn’t go as well as you thought it might.
 This is by far the most important thing you will do in your career at any point.